JosepPages7/Delphi-GCharts/README.md

 ### Install

-cfs.GCharts has been coded in Delphi 10.4 Sydney and uniGUI Version:1.90.0 build 1549, but surely can be compiled into earlier versions.
+**cfsCharts** has been coded in Delphi 10.4 Sydney and uniGUI Version:1.90.0 build 1549, but surely can be compiled into earlier versions.

 Install the visual component **cfs.Charts.uniGUI.dpk** that is in the uniGUI folder and also **add** to the **search path** the **sources** folder.